Elveta

 Star STZ351

 Star Instrument usually comes with an RJ12 port.
-Used for example at Tranås Energi and Växjö Energi in Sweden and Mariehamns Energi on Åland Islands.
+Used, for example, by Tranås Energi and Växjö Energi in Sweden, as well as Mariehamns Energi on Åland.

 Star STZ351